tsnellgrove/dark_castle3/doc/to_do.md

 		- Do need to set some limits though... maybe Perch obj can't contain Perch obj?
 		- For throne, crystal_box is in_reach?
 Update room / throne text to indicate this?
 	- TBD: maybe a Bed in the Main Hall?
 	- TBD: maybe a fireplace in the Main Hall (class = Nook)?
+Or better yet, Alcove as class Nook?
+	- TBD: for UnderMixIn - need to include bulk capacity for negative space

 - INPROC: review TADS3 terms for Description and preposition